JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 ## Appendix

-The following are small points I noticed in studying the Eleventy blog; none are as important as the main points above.
+The following are small points I noticed while studying the Eleventy blog; none are as important as the main points above.

 ### JavaScript as a template language